mrdoob/three.js/threejs/lessons/threejs-lights.md

 ## `SpotLight`

-Spotlights are affectively a point light with a cone attached where the light only shines inside the cone.
+Spotlights are effectively a point light with a cone attached where the light only shines inside the cone.
 There's actually 2 cones.
 An outer cone and an inner cone.
 Between the inner cone and the outer cone the